Fast Generation of Unlabelled Free Trees using Weight Sequences: Free tree generation runtimes and comparisons

+As $n$, the order of the trees we are generating, is never large, we assume a uniform cost criterion, i.e., that the string operations, such as concatentation, take constant time.
+It is straightforward to prove, by induction, that the runtimes of \smallsf{RootedTrees}$(n)$ and \smallsf{RTHelper}$(n, q)$ would be at most proportional to the number of sequences returned by these functions if we removed from \smallsf{RTHelper} the test ${\bf a} \succcurlyeq {\bf b}^{\#}$.
+We have computed empirically that the additional time taken for scanning along the list until ${\bf a} \succcurlyeq {\bf b}^{\#}$ is equivalent to increasing the runtime by less than 5\%.
+Therefore, under the uniform cost criterion assumption, the generation time per tree would be approximately constant.

 We now present an empirical comparison of our algorithm with the popular WROM algorithm.
 We implemented our algorithms in Python and compared these with the Python implementation of the WROM algorithm taken from NetworkX.
-All computations were performed using Python $3.7$ and the JIT compiler PyPy$3.6$-v$7.3.1$, running on a Pentium i7 with 16GB RAM; all times are in seconds.
+All computations were performed using Python $3.7$ and the JIT compiler PyPy$3.6$-v$7.3.1$, running on a Pentium i7 with 16GB RAM.
 We set $L$, the order of the largest tree for which we cache the representations, to be $\f{n}{2}+1$.

-Table \ref{run times} shows the times to generate all free trees of order $n$ and return the count of the number of trees, without saving the representations.
+Table \ref{run times} shows the times in seconds to generate all free trees of order $n$ and return the count of the number of trees, without saving the representations.
 BRFE refers to the algorithm \smallsf{FreeTrees} described above and WROM to the algorithm described in \cite{wrom}.
 BRFE(ls) and BRFE(mat) include converting the weight sequences into the adjacency list and matrix representations, respectively; WROM(ls) and WROM(mat) are defined similarly.

-As can be seen, the run-times for generating the weight sequences using BRFE are less than a quarter of those for generating the level sequences using WROM.
+As can be seen, the runtimes for generating the weight sequences using BRFE are less than a quarter of those for generating the level sequences using WROM.
 The speed-ups for the times to create the adjacency list and matrix representations are similar.
 Due to the excessive times involved, we have not run some of the algorithms for the larger values of $n$.

-We note that the run times for BRFE are about four times as long using the standard CPython implementation as those in Table \ref{run times}, and the run times for WROM are about ten times as long.
-We further note that, by increasing the value of $L$, we could significantly reduce the run-times of our algorithms for larger values of $n$.
+We note that the runtimes for BRFE are about four times as long using the standard CPython implementation as those in Table \ref{run times}, and the run times for WROM are about ten times as long.
+We further note that, by increasing the value of $L$, we could significantly reduce the runtimes of our algorithms for larger values of $n$, e.g., the runtime when $n=29$ and $L=19$ is around $556$ seconds.